 The error message highlights that Photo Viewer might not support the image’s file format.
 WPV doesn’t support that many formats.
 The software supports JPEG, BMP, PNG, GIFF, and TIFF.

 The image isn’t going to open in WPV if it has an incompatible file format.

 If your picture isn’t one of Photo Viewer’s supported file formats, convert it to a JPEG, GIFF or BMP.
 Open the image with editing software that does support its format and select File > Save as.

 Then select JPEG from the Save as type drop-down menu, and press the Save button.

 Before trying anything else, you can use an automated solution that will do the job for you.
-Adobe Photoshop is a powerful software that can be used for design, creation, or even photo viewing.
+We recommend you use a photo editing utility that is compatible with all major file formats.

 3. Run the System File Checker

 If Photo Viewer does support the image’s file format and you’re still getting the same error message, run the System File Checker.
 It could have something to do with corrupt system files.
 In which case, an SFC could do the trick.

 - Both Windows 8 and 10 users can open the System File Checker from the Win X menu.
 Press the Win key + X hotkey to open that menu as below.